Trevelopment/mazdatweaks/README.md

 ##### Change Blank Album Art Frame

 The empty album cover frame is removed, which is displayed when there is no entry in the Gracenote database for the artist.
 Then the image of your choice (or transparent image) is displayed, if there is no cover in the MP3 tag too.
 Supported image formats are: jpg, jpeg, and png (any size).
-Note: The image chosen will be resized to 146px x 146px _BUT NOT CROPPED_ and converted to .png format
+Note: The image chosen will be resized to 146px x 146px *BUT +NOT CROPPED* and converted to .png format

 ##### Swapfile